linea-analytics/linea-analytics-website-prod/articles/roi-distributions/article.md

 ![][image2]

-Jin, Y., Wang, Y., Sun, Y., Chan, D., & Koehler, J. (2017, April 14). *Bayesian methods for media mix modeling with carryover and shape effects* \[PDF\].
+Jin, Y., Wang, Y., Sun, Y., Chan, D., & Koehler, J. (2017, April 14). *Bayesian methods for media mix modelling with carryover and shape effects* \[PDF\].
 Google Inc.

 Instead of producing a single “optimal budget,” you now have a spectrum of scenarios.
 This makes your decisions more robust and allows for informed trade-offs between risk and return.